mike239x/small-projects/README.md

 # small-projects
-a folder for some of my small projects which where pretty good
+The folder for some of my small projects which I really liked.